jackblun/Globalinc/docs/index.md

 Visualisations created using [amCharts](https://www.amcharts.com/)

+Bob Sutcliff designed the representation of global inequality in this figure and supplied the data.
+A first version was published in: Sutcliffe, Robert B. 2001. *100 Ways of Seeing an Unequal World.* London: Zed Books.

 # Contact

 Questions?
 Comments?
 Concerns?
 Get in touch using jackblun@gmail.com.

 Created by Jack Blundell [(www.stanford.edu/~jackblun)](http://www.stanford.edu/~jackblun)

 ### Countries included in GCIP